katyand20/cv-portfolio/README.md

  Pages Site: https://katyand20.github.io/cv-portfolio/

- No GitHub licences have been attached however a retain a right to intelectual property.
+ No GitHub licences have been attached however I retain a right to intelectual property.